How to Revive Gel Pens That Doesn’t Work | Easy Steps

 Hold the gel pen on the opposite side of the tip, and give it a few shakes, just like you would with an old-fashioned mercury thermometer.
 Try a few scribbles and see whether it is going to work.

-You can also use a damp cloth or magnifying glass to inspect and clean out any dried ink on the tip.
+You can also use a damp cloth or magnifying glass to inspect and clean out any dried ink on the pen nib.

 Unscrew top of the pen